realA10001986/Time-Circuits-Display/README.md

 ### Installing Custom & Replacement Audio Files

-As of version 3.3 of the TCD firmware, above mentioned audio files (both replacements and custom sounds) can either be copied to the SD card using a computer (as before), or uploaded through the Config Portal.
+Replacements and custom sounds can either be copied to the SD card using a computer, or uploaded through the Config Portal.

 Uploading through the Config Portal works exactly like [installing the default audio files](#sound-pack-installation); on the main menu, click "UPDATE".
 Afterwards choose one or more mp3 files to upload using the bottom file selector, and click "UPLOAD".
 The firmware will store the uploaded mp3 files on the SD card.